Popularity Metrics Explained

 Why it matters: Press mentions reflect broader industry attention and can drive credibility and adoption beyond the developer community.

-What it is: The volume of search engine queries for the project name or related terms.
+What it is: The volume of search engine queries for the project.

 Why it matters: Search trends indicate public interest and awareness.
 A rising number of queries often correlates with growing adoption.